Conflicts of Interest Policy

 This disclosure will only be made as a matter of last resort.
 Further, the fact of the disclosure is not considered to be a mitigant.
 All the controls detailed in this policy will continue to be applied, in respect of that conflict.

 The disclosure to the client(s) involved will be made through direct dialogue between Polunin and the client(s).
-Polunin is also required to disclose any conflicts of interest in the Part 2A of the Form ADV.
+Polunin is also required to disclose any conflicts of interest in Part 2A of the Form ADV.

 Declining to Act